-For many, Canada is a land of opportunity and we are a nation internationally recognized for our multiculturalism and for welcoming diversity.
-Yet, inequality and socioeconomic disparities persist, including impacts from a legacy of colonialism, oppression, segregation and disenfranchisement are experienced by many.
+Canada is a land of opportunity for many, and we are a nation internationally recognized for our multiculturalism and for welcoming diversity.
+Yet, inequality and socioeconomic disparities persist, including impacts from a legacy of colonialism, oppression, segregation and disenfranchisement experienced by many.
 In the face of change and social progress, real social, cultural and economic divides remain - and lie just beneath the surface.

 These demographic shifts are paired with societal change, with historically marginalized groups rightly making claims for recognition, respect and representation in the democratic process.
 This shift has formed the basis for the emergence of an “equity movement”, characterized by greater attention, advocacy and effort to advance social justice, economic opportunity and reconciliation in Canada and abroad.
 As these historically marginalized groups form an ever-larger proportion of the population, they are increasingly recognized in North America as a grassroots base with growing political clout and contributions to make.

 Despite these changes, many such groups and people continue to face barriers to meaningful civic engagement and influence.
 Planners, engagement practitioners, activists and others must advocate for inclusion of more diverse voices in planning processes so they can contribute to building more equitable and inclusive communities.

 Other ways of knowing make valuable contributions to problem solving and innovation.